Fatty liver blood test**Euro-Pharmacies are not medical physicians. Therefore, the information provided is for educational purposes only.**

 Hepatotoxicity

-Androgenic and anabolic steroids have been linked to four distinct forms of liver injury: transient serum enzyme elevations, an acute cholestatic syndrome, chronic vascular injury to the liver (peliosis hepatis), and hepatic tumors including adenomas and hepatocellular carcinoma.
-These adverse events are most commonly associated with the C-17 alkylated testosterones, although tumors have also been reported with unmodified and esterified testosterone preparations.
+Androgenic and anabolic steroids link to four distinct forms of liver injury: transient serum enzyme elevations, acute cholestatic syndrome, chronic vascular injury to the liver (peliosis hepatis), and hepatic tumors, including adenomas and hepatocellular carcinoma.
+These adverse events most commonly associate with C-17 alkylated testosterone, although tumors have also occurred with unmodified and esterified testosterone preparations.

 Peliosis hepatis typically occurs in patients with advanced wasting diseases such as tuberculosis and cancer.
-However, it has also been associated with long-term use of anabolic steroids for conditions like aplastic anemia and hypogonadism, as well as in bodybuilding.
+However, peliosis hepatis has also been linked to the long-term use of anabolic steroids—not only for medical conditions such as aplastic anemia and hypogonadism but also in the context of bodybuilding.
 Serum enzyme levels are usually normal or only mildly elevated, making diagnosis challenging.

-Patients with peliosis hepatis may experience right upper quadrant discomfort, hepatomegaly, sudden abdominal pain, and even vascular collapse due to hepatic rupture and hemoperitoneum.
+Hepatitis may cause right upper quadrant discomfort, hepatomegaly, sudden abdominal pain, and even vascular collapse due to hepatic rupture and hemoperitoneum.
 This condition can also be an incidental finding during imaging of the liver, abdominal surgery, or autopsy.

 Fortunately, peliosis hepatis associated with anabolic steroids can often improve, at least partially, with the cessation of steroid therapy.
 It’s important to note that peliosis can also affect other organs, most commonly the spleen.